ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Success: initialized project component named hello
 ```

+(Please note: outputs might vary slightly because of the Dune version installed.
+This tutorial shows the output for Dune 3.7.
+If you'd like to get the most recent version of Dune, run `opam upgrade dune`.)

 The project is stored in a directory named `hello`.
 The `tree` command lists the files and directories created.
+It might be necessary to install `tree` if you don't see the following.
+Through Homebrew, for example, run `brew install tree`.

 ```shell
 $ cd hello